 Most Affordable Neighborhoods in Phoenix, AZ

-Some of the cheapest neighborhoods in Phoenix are Metrocenter, North Mountain, and Maryvale.
+Some of the cheapest neighborhoods in Phoenix are Metrocenter, Maryvale, and North Mountain.
 These neighborhoods offer some of the lowest rent prices in Phoenix, making them ideal for renters on a budget.
-As of March 13, 2025, the average rent in Phoenix is $1,334, which is 1.8% lower than last year.
+As of April 22, 2025, the average rent in Phoenix is $1,337, which is 2.5% lower than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Metrocenter